janboddez/aperture-docker-compose/README.md

 And then Aperture's.
 ```
-docker exec -ti aperture_aperture_1 php aperture/artisan migrate
+docker exec -i aperture_aperture_1 php aperture/artisan migrate
 docker exec aperture_aperture_1 php aperture/artisan key:generate
 ```
-Note: The `-ti` bit in the first command _is_ important; it'll lead Artisan to ask for your permission running the migrations in a "production" environment—tell it "yes"!
+Note: The `-i` bit in the first command _is_ important; it'll lead Artisan to ask for your permission running the migrations in a "production" environment—tell it "yes"!

 Install the Watchtower service (on the host).
 At least on Ubuntu, this'll make sure Watchtower (inside its container) keeps doing its thing:
 ```